 Further, we’re not convinced that in these between-family analyses, intelligence is the actual cause of AFI diﬀerences if so, we think they would perhaps diﬀuse a bit, but would still show up in within-family analyses Rather, we think maternal and child IQ

 are indirect measures of many other household features, any one of which may be more proximal as the causal explanation income, parental education, family interaction.
-Or, the whole package of these features may stand in for a general environmental factor, a “little e,” which indexes the quality of home environment a composite of parental income, intelligence, education, family interaction.
+Or, the whole package of these features may stand in for a general environmental factor, a “little e,” which indexes the quality of home environment a composite of parental income, intelligence, education, family interaction. [interesting, similar concluding remarks to the ones I wrote above.
+I like yours as well as mine, or feel free to blend them.]

+Should add as cites

+Geronimus & Korenman, one of more papers from 1990’s using the NLSY to do sibling studies of the outcomes of adolescent pregnancy

+Udry’s paper in Demography, “What Biology Do Sociologists Need to Know?”

+One or more of Udry’s papers on relation of hormones to adolescent sexual behavior – some co-authored with John Billy – at least one paper on male hormones, and one on females

+A couple of Patricia East’s papers comparing teenage sisters, one who gets pregnant and one who doesn’t

+Rodgers, 1984, Developmental Psych, Confluence Effects: Not Here, Not Now